Watershed-Based Plans

 Furthermore, a TMDL ultimately results in an Implementation Plan (I-Plan), which is a formalized, written plan developed by stakeholders to address specific concerns (e.g., bacteria) and contain policy recommendations to bring waterbodies back into compliance.

-To address bacteria impairments at a broader scale, H-GAC leads three major projects: the Basin 11 Leadership Forum, Basin 13 Leadership Forum, and the Bacteria Implementation Group.
+To address bacteria impairments at a broader scale, the Houston-Galveston Area Council leads the following projects.
 These projects have developed partnerships with local governments and community organizations to better understand the sources of bacteria and coordinate effective solutions.